 Dear Students and Parents,

-Greetings from the English Department at Sturgis!
-We are once again following a community-based summer reading approach for the 2023-2024 academic year.
-Books are proposed by our faculty and staff across a spectrum of interests ranging from fiction to science.
+Greetings from the English Department at Sturgis Charter Public School which is once again following a community-based summer reading approach for the 2023-2024 academic year.
+Works were proposed by our faculty and staff across a spectrum of interests ranging from fiction to science.

 Our primary goals are for students to enjoy reading and to begin the school year with a common discussion experience.
 To reach these goals, students will choose a book of their own interest from the list of choices proposed by Sturgis faculty and staff.
-Therefore, it is important that students in grades 9-11 select one book from the list provided.
-Students entering grade 12 do not have a summer reading requirement due to the expectation that they will be working on Extended Essays and CAS requirements over the summer.
+Therefore, it is important that students in grades 9-11 select one book from the list provided, and for returning students, please do not select the same book you chose last year if it reappears on this year’s list.
+Students entering grade 12 do not have a summer reading requirement due to the expectation that they will be working on extended essays and CAS requirements over the summer.

-During the opening days of school during our 2023-2024 academic year, students will be divided into small discussion groups according to the text they have chosen.
-Sturgis faculty and staff members will help facilitate a discussion in each group.
-There is no assessment connected to each discussion, although English teachers may assess students on their summer reading choice through a discussion, an in-class written response, or an oral presentation in their own classes.
+During the opening days of school during our 2023-2024 academic year, students will be divided into small discussion groups according to the text they have chosen, and Sturgis faculty and staff members will help facilitate a discussion in each group.
+There is no assessment connected to each discussion although English teachers might assess students on their summer reading choice through a discussion, an in-class written response, or an oral presentation in their own classes.

-If you have questions regarding summer reading, please contact Abby Rhoads (firstname.lastname@example.org).
+If you have questions regarding summer reading, please contact one of the following:

 Enjoy the summer and enjoy your reading!